lmullen/lincolnmullen.com/source/_posts/2013-07-26-using-library-catalog-data-for-historical-research.markdown

   13     Clark, Daniel A.       1840   5
   14     Malan, Cesar           1864   5

 The chart and the table show that most of the authors lived in the nineteenth century contemporaneous with the ATS.
-This chart does not include anonymous tracts, most of which were from the nineteenth-century.
+This chart does not include anonymous tracts, most of which were from the nineteenth century.
 Yet the ATS also reprinted works from Puritan divines or English Nonconformists such as John Flavel, John Owen, and Richard Baxter, and also revivalists and evangelicals like theologian Jonathan Edwards, hymn writer Isaac Watts, and most frequently the Nonconformist pastor Phillipp Doddridge.

 In excerpting and re-framing these works of earlier generations, the ATS was remaking an old tradition into a new tradition.
 The history of the ATS publications is thus a story of long continuity in an evangelical tradition of heart religion and vital piety, centered on conversion, being gradually remade---sometimes intentionally but often through subtle shifts in the meanings of words and drifting in the substance of doctrine or practice---into a new forms of conversion.